endiangroup/endian.io/content/theory/adject-clarity.md

 #### 2.8.1 C-Adjectivity

 It isn’t practicable to manage requirements in a specification without a single source of truth.
-A specification that assists in any of these tasks must be canonical.
+A specification that assists in any of these tasks must be `canonical`.

 Following the connections between requirements in a specification is impossible, or at least very difficult, without a logical structure.
-A specification that is used for traceability must therefore be coherent.
+A specification that is used for traceability must therefore be `coherent`.

 Analysing and tracing requirements requires humans to be able to read or otherwise interpret the specification.
-Any specification used for the tasks of analysis or traceability must be comprehensible.
+Any specification used for the tasks of analysis or traceability must be `comprehensible`.

 #### 2.8.2 Tabulation